-Resolution 2 seeks shareholder approval for the appointment of BDO LLP as the Company's auditor to hold office from the end of this AGM until the end of the Company's next AGM.
+Resolution 4 seeks shareholder approval for the appointment of BDO LLP as the Company's auditor to hold office from the end of this AGM until the end of the Company's next AGM.

-Resolution 3 - Remuneration of the auditors
+Resolution 5 - Remuneration of the auditor

-Resolution 3 seeks shareholder approval for the audit and risk committee (for and on behalf of the directors) to be authorised to determine the remuneration of the auditors, BDO LLP.
+Resolution 5 seeks shareholder approval for the Audit and Risk Committee (for and on behalf of the Board) to be authorised to determine the remuneration of the auditor, BDO LLP.

-Resolutions 4 to 12 - Election of directors
+Resolutions 6 to 13 - Election of Directors

-In accordance with the Company's articles of association, all the directors will stand for election by the shareholders for the first time.
-The Company seeks to voluntarily comply with the UK Corporate Governance Code and intends for all directors to retire and submit themselves for reappointment at each future AGM.
+In accordance with the Company's Articles of Association, at this year's AGM, Simon Wykes will stand for election by the shareholders for the first time following his appointment on 1 November 2017, and all other Directors will stand for re-election by the shareholders.
+The Company seeks to voluntarily comply with the UK Corporate Governance Code and intends for all Directors to retire and submit themselves for re-election at each future AGM.

-Biographical information relating to each of the directors standing for election is set out on pages 9 to 12 below, and additional information is set out in Schedule B to this Notice.
+Biographical information relating to each of the Directors standing for election is set out on pages 7 to 8 below, and additional information is set out in Schedule B to this Notice.

-The Board is satisfied that each of the directors proposed for election has the appropriate balance of skills, experience, independence and knowledge of the Company to enable such director proposed for election to discharge the duties and responsibilities of a director effectively.
+The Board is satisfied that each of the Directors proposed for election and re-election has the appropriate balance of skills, experience, independence and knowledge of the Company to enable such Director proposed for election to discharge the duties and responsibilities of a Director effectively.

-Although no formal review of the directors proposed for election has been undertaken given the recent transition for the Company, the Board considers that each director proposed for election continues to contribute effectively and to demonstrate commitment to the role.
-The Board considers each of the independent non-executive directors proposed for election to be independent in character and judgement and that there are no relationships or circumstances likely to affect (or appear to affect) his judgment.
-The Board considers that, by reason of his roles as a cofounder of Vera&John Casino and as a consultant to Intertain Bahamas Ltd., Mr Norlund is not independent.
-The Board unanimously recommends the election of these directors.
+Following a formal performance evaluation conducted during the year, the Board considers that each Director proposed for election and re-election continues to contribute effectively and to demonstrate commitment to the role.
+The Board considers each of the independent Non-Executive Directors proposed for election to be independent in character and judgement and that there are no relationships or circumstances likely to affect (or appear to affect) his judgement.
+The Board unanimously recommends the election and re-election of these Directors.

-Neil Goulden, Chairman
+Neil Goulden, Executive Chairman